-• being very good examples of traditional or established style, or unusual type; and

-• being buildings or structures which contribute towards the local townscape or have important historical associations; and

-• remaining largely intact and not adversely affected by later extensions or alterations.
+- being very good examples of traditional or established style, or unusual type; and - being buildings or structures which contribute towards the local townscape or have important historical associations; and - remaining largely intact and not adversely affected by later extensions or alterations.

-A brief description of the special character of each building or structure is included in the Buildings of Local Merit evidence base accompanying this plan (available at weblink).
+A brief description of the special character of each building or structure is included in the Buildings of Local Merit evidence base accompanying this plan (www.farnham.gov.uk/shapefarnham).